 Here are some good basic combos to consider:

-- String Duo (two violins or violin and cello)
+- String duo (two violins or a violin and cello)

-- String Quartet (two violins, viola, and cello)
+- String quartet (two violins, a viola and cello)

-If you decide to add vocalists, it's a good idea to have the singing begin after everyone is seated for your ceremony.
+If you decide to hire vocalists, it's a good idea to have the singing begin after everyone is seated for your ceremony.
 When a person steps up to a microphone to sing, guests may feel obliged to be quiet and pay attention, which creates awkwardness.
-It's also wise to make sure the vocalist is comfortable with your selections, because when a singer is nervous, it shows right away in his or her voice.
+It's also wise to make sure the vocalist is comfortable with your selections, because when a singer is nervous, it shows right away in their voice.
 Ask which songs the soloist knows well, and work together to build a song list that satisfies you both.
-If there's a song you want included that he or she isn't familiar with, have a violin, piano, or flute play an instrumental version of the selection.
+If there's a song you want to include that they're not familiar with, have a violin, piano or flute play an instrumental version of it.

-Also you want to keep the number of guests to ceremony musicians ratio in mind.
-A quartet is appropriate for a group of 200, according to Meyer.
+Keep the number of guests to ceremony musicians ratio in mind.
+A quartet is appropriate for a group of 200, typically.
 To cut back and save, you might consider hiring a duo or trio and a sound person.
-Or, even better, ask your band or DJ to come with a couple of mics or an amplifier.
+Or, even better, ask your band or to come with a couple of mics or an amplifier.
 Also be mindful of what will sound good amplified.
 Of the instruments typically requested for weddings, guitars and string instruments (like violins and cellos) resonate best.

 The setting is a big factor too.
 If your venue is indoors, you'll be able to get away with more thanks to the room acoustics.
 Then again, if you're outside and you have 200 people, you won't even hear a duo.
-“They'll just be eye candy," says Meyer.
-Plan ahead if it's an outdoor setting so that you are prepared with microphones or enough musicians to combat the outside noise.
-Adding a flute always helps when outside as well, adds Meyer, so if you can only afford a duo, try a classical guitarist with a cube amp accompanied by a flutist.
+Plan ahead if it's an outdoor setting so you're prepared with microphones or enough musicians to combat the outside noise.
+Adding a flute always helps when outside as well, so if you can only afford a duo, try a classical guitarist with a cube amp accompanied by a flutist.